viisual/ASCII-Decorator/README.md

  * <kbd>Super + Shift + K</kbd> (*OSX & Linux*)
  * <kbd>Alt + Shift + K</kbd> (*Windows*)

-See [sublime-commands](https://github.com/viisual/ASCII-Decorator/blob/master/Default.sublime-commands) for a list of additional commands that can be mapped to a key binding.
+See [**sublime-commands**](https://github.com/viisual/ASCII-Decorator/blob/master/Default.sublime-commands) for a list of additional commands that can be mapped to key bindings.

 ### Selections